About the Apocrypha

 What is the "New Testament Apocrypha"?

-Yet, every so often, someone digs up another copy, and if it's a slow news cycle, headlines about a "new" discovery that "changes Christianity as we know it" will circulate until something that's more interesting happens.
+They also have a habit of randomly turning up in collections or at archeological sites.
+If it's a slow news cycle, these discoveries can result in headlines about a "new" work that "changes Christianity as we know it".
+These will typically circulate until something more interesting happens.

-Yet, every so often, someone digs up another copy, and if it's a slow news cycle, headlines about a "new" discovery that "changes Christianity as we know it" will circulate until something that's more interesting happens.
+They also have a habit of randomly turning up in collections or at archeological sites.
+If it's a slow news cycle, these discoveries can result in headlines about a "new" work that "changes Christianity as we know it".
+These will typically circulate until something more interesting happens.